 - D = specified outside diameter, outside diameter corresponding to specified ANSI pipe size, or outside diameter calculated by adding 2t (as defined above) to the specified inside diameter, in. [mm].

-Holding time for the hydro test is minimum 5 sec as per ASTM A530.
-Pressure is monitored by the computerizing system.
+Holding time for the hydro test is a minimum of 5 sec as per ASTM A530.
+The pressure is monitored by the computerizing system.
 For welded pipe inspection, the test pressure should be held for a time, sufficient to permit the inspector to examine the entire length of the welded seam.
-Hydrostatic test can be waived under certain conditions as set in the ASTM standard
+A hydrostatic test can be waived under certain conditions as set in the ASTM standard

 Pipe Visual Inspection